Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the drop-down list *Catalog* in the left column.
+1. Click the *Catalog* drop-down list in the left column.
   All available catalogs are displayed in the list.

   > [Info] For detailed information about creating a catalog or categories, see [Manage the catalogs](/PIM/Integration/06_ManageCatalogs.md).

-2. Select the desired catalog in the drop-down list *Catalog* .
+2. Select the desired catalog in the *Catalog* drop-down list.
   All corresponding categories and sub-categories are displayed below the selected catalog.

   ![Select catalog](/Assets/Screenshots/PIM/Products/List/SelectCatalog.png "[Select catalog]")